chriselsen/AWS-BYOIP-Propagation/README.md

 ## How does this work
 For this project the IPv6 prefix ```2602:fb2a:00c0::/48``` was set apart and [configured as AWS BYOIP](https://www.edge-cloud.net/2022/07/19/hands-on-with-aws-byoip/).
 In addition a Lambda script triggers regular announce and withdraw actions on this particular prefix.
 More specifically this AWS BYOIP range is announced every even hour (UTC) and withdrawn every uneven hour (UTC).
-There looking at BGP route tables at various places around the globe aound this time will provide an indication of the propagation times.
+Therefore looking at BGP route tables at various places around the globe aound this time will provide an indication of the propagation times.

 ### Backend
 On the "backend" side a [Lambda Script](https://github.com/chriselsen/AWS-BYOIP-Propagation/blob/main/backend/LambdaAnnounceWithdrawBYOIP.py) is triggered via [EventBridge every hour on the hour](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html).